TLP:CLEAR

 The _response._prefix field is injected with arbitrary JavaScript that executes in the Node.js context via process.mainModule.require('child_process').execSync().
 Output is exfiltrated via the redirect URL — a clever technique that avoids any logged HTTP response body.

-NOTE: The cowrAI SSH honeypot captured this payload when attackers attempted the exploit against the cowrie SSH shell (the JSON was submitted as a raw shell command).
-This is a scanning tool that fires blindly against any open port — it does not distinguish between an SSH shell and an HTTP server.
+NOTE: The cowrAI SSH honeypot captured this payload when attackers attempted the exploit against the honeypot's SSH shell (the JSON was submitted as a raw shell command).
+This is a scanning tool that fires blindly against any open port.
+It does not distinguish between an SSH shell and an HTTP server.
 Web-facing Next.js servers are the actual target.

 Dropper IOC